AmitayBiton/VulnWebsite/README.md

-# VulnWebsite
+# 💻📱📞 VulnWebsite
-vulnerable website - cyber security course project
+## vulnerable website - cyber security course project
+This project is a customer managemet web application and REST API for a communication company.
+By design, this application is vulnerable for SQLi attacks, XSS attacks and more. 😈😈

+Installaiton and configuration instructions are detailed below:

-## Before you hack:
+## 🪓 Before you hack :
-### 1. Prerequiesits:
+### 1. 🧰 Prerequiesits:
-* Make sure you have a fresh installation on mySQL on your machine
+* Make sure you have a fresh installation on mySQL on your machine.
-* Create database on your machine called 'vulnwebsitedb'
+* Create database on your machine called 'vulnwebsitedb'.
-* Make sure you have chocho package manager installed on your machine
+* Make sure you have chocho package manager installed on your machine.

-### 2. Config files:
+### 2. 🔧 Configuration files:
-* navigate to /api directory
+* navigate to /api directory.
-* create /api/config direcory
+* create /api/config direcory:
 ```md
 mkdir config
 ```